 Property-based PILOTs are for payments on LIPA owned properties.
 The LIPA Reform Act establishes a 2% cap in the increase in T&D property based PILOT payments allowable each year beginning in 2015.
-Effective in 2019, the Authority has proposed to modify the Tariff for Electric Service to separately track and recover these transmission and distribution local property-based charges, which previously were a component of the delivery charge.

 Additionally, LIPA also incurs property-based taxes associated with the generating assets under contract through the National Grid Power Supply Agreement (PSA).
 These taxes are budgeted at \$209.4 million in 2019 and projected at \$213.2 million in 2020.
 The Authority continues to challenge the property tax assessments on the PSA generation assets, which are significantly over-assessed.